Were the Miracles of Jesus invented by the Disciples/Evangelists?

 Major Method: The Criteria of Authenticity.

-There are 5 such criteria which are broadly accepted.
+There are 5 such criteria which are broadly accepted, in various versions.
+All are subject to criticisms, but they all surface factors that must be considered in the investigation of these texts.
 There are many summaries and statements of these--I will be using Evan's discussion in NT:JHC.
 (The abbreviations of these are mine--for use in the table below).

 1. Multiple Attestation (MA):